vygr/ChrysaLisp/docs/TERMINAL.md

 You can find additional command information in [cmds/](./COMMANDS.md)

-## Include Files
+## Library Files

 Commands are lisp programs and, as such, have support for including other files.
 This enables resolution and re-use of terms and functions that enhance and enable the processing of the command.
-While not required, new include files co-resident with commands in the `cmd/` folder follow a naming convention with a file extension of `.inc`.
+The defacto standard for ChrysaLisp reusable libraries to locate them under the `./lib` folder where each library has it's own subfolder.
+Within these subfolders you will find one or more files that have an `.inc` extension.

 ### Hello World example